-Chief Constable Shaun Sawyer, NPCC lead on modern slavery
+Chief Constable Shaun Sawyer, NPCC lead on Modern Slavery and Human Trafficking - February 2020

 Continuing increase in police-led investigations:

-In September 2019 there were at least 1588 live modern slavery policing operations in the UK – a 72% increase in the number of operations reported a year before.
-This is more than eight times the number of cases police were investigating in December 2016 (when recording of the number of live investigations began).
-Current cases were estimated to involve almost 2400 victims and over 1700 suspects.
-Sexual exploitation was the single biggest single exploitation type under investigation.
+In February 2020 there were at least 1810 live modern slavery policing operations in the UK – a 20% increase in the number of operations reported a year earlier.
+This is almost ten times the number of cases police were investigating in December 2016 (when recording of the number of live investigations began).
+Current cases were estimated to involve at least 2600 victims and over 1800 suspects.
+Criminal exploitation was the biggest exploitation type under investigation, closely followed by sexual exploitation.

 More victims protected: